dlbewley/demo-autofs/automount/readme.md

-Configure OpenShift node to use automount.
+# Configure an OpenShift node to use automount

 MachineConfig sets up sssd with LDAP knowledge.